CHELSEA234/M2F2_Det/README.md

-# Forged Face Detection
+# Rethinking Vision-Language Model in Face Forensics: Multi-Modal Interpretable Forged Face Detector

-This repository contains the implementation and the dataset of the paper: Rethinking Vision-Language Model in Face Forensics: Multi-Modal Interpretable Forged Face Detector (CVPR2025)
+This repository contains the implementation and datasets for the paper: Rethinking Vision-Language Model in Face Forensics: Multi-Modal Interpretable Forged Face Detector.
+The paper ([https://arxiv.org/abs/2204.00964](https://arxiv.org/pdf/2503.20188)) is presented in CVPR 2025 (Oral).

 > Deepfake detection is a long-established research topic vital for mitigating the spread of malicious misinformation.
 Unlike prior methods that provide either binary classification results or textual explanations separately, we introduce a novel method capable of generating both simultaneously.
 Our method harnesses the multi-modal learning